 C to prevent boil-off.

 In time, settlement industries will vent excess oxygen into the crater, forming a protective local ozone layer.
-Ozone, heat and the pressure of air and water set the stage for a photosynthetic archipelago on the open crater floor – a true terraformation site.
+Ozone, heat and the pressure of air and water set the stage for a photosynthetic archipelago on the open crater floor – a true terraformation site, with appearance similar to the masthead site, Alaska's Aniakchak caldera.

 The terraformation resources persist beyond our time.
 Omaha Crater bedrock will remain warm to the touch for thousands of years.